HagenGress/HagenGress.github.io/_projects/microfluidic-channel/index.md

 layout: post
 title: Microfluidic System for Multicomponent Diffusion
 description: I designed and fabricated cheap and disposable microfluidic channels to simultaneously determine all diffusion coefficients in liquid mixtures containing two or more substances.
+## Design Steps
+- designed and fabricated molds for ultrasonic hot embossing
+- used ultrasonic hot embossing and ultrasonic welding to create the microchannels
+- integrated CNC-milled aluminum inlays for temperature control via Joule heating
+- designed and built a test fixture for easy integration with the experimental setup
+- used Raman spectroscopy to evaluate the performance of the diffusion experiments
 skills:
   - Ultrasonic Hot Embossing
   - Ultrasonic Welding